logickoder/firebase-distribution/README.md

 ### Upload Multiple Files with Wildcards

-Perfect for distributing APK splits or multiple variants:
+Perfect for distributing APK splits or multiple variants.
+See the [Wildcard Pattern Guide](WILDCARD_GUIDE.md) for more pattern examples.

 ```yaml
 - name: Distribute APK Splits